-(x) The (demerger; amalgamation; slump sale) refers to the sale of the undertaking as a going concern and the consideration is not fixed for each and every asset separately and a lump sum consideration is arrived at for the undertaking as a whole. (xi) Funeral, burial, crematorium or mortuary services including transportation of the deceased (is not/ is) a taxable service. (xii) If excise duty is short paid or not paid or erroneously refunded, show cause notice can be issued u/s 11A(1) of Central Excise Act within (three; half; one) year from 'relevant date'.
-To get the exemption u/s 54 of the Income-tax Act, the specific asset which is eligible for exemption in case of capital gain is a (land; agricultural land; residential house property). (xiv) For the purposes of computing SSI exemption limit of $\stackrel{?}{\sim}$ 150 lakhs, a manufacturer who clears the specified goods from more than one factories, the exemption in his case shall apply to the (aggregate value of the clearances / separately for the each factory). (xv) Public warehouses under the Customs Act, 1962 are appointed by the(Commissioner of Customs; Assistant Commissioner of Customs; officer-in-charge of the concerned warehousing station). (xvi) (Medicines; Petrol; Precious Stones) is not subjected to VAT. (xvii) As per section [2(b); 2(c); 2(d)] of the Central Sales Tax Act, 'Declared goods' means goods declared under Section 14 to be of special importance in interstate trade or commerce. (xviii) Under Rule 15 of Central Excise Rules, 2002, Compounded Levy Scheme is presently applicable to (pan masala; aluminium circles; chewing tobacco). (xix) Loss from business or profession (including unabsorbed depreciation) cannot be set-off against income under the head (house properties; capital gains; salaries). (xx) Deductions u/s 80-IAB of the Income-tax Act, in respect of profits and gains by an undertaking or enterprise engaged in development of Special Economic Zone, the deduction at the option of the assessee, may be claimed by him for any (xxi) Where an employee has more than one employer, he is required by section 192(2) of the Income-tax Act to furnish in Form no (16; 16A; 12B) to one of the employers the details of the salary due/ received by him from other employers. (xxii) Section 114 of the Customs Act, 1962, provides for levy of penalty in case of goods in respect of which any prohibition is in force not exceeding (one time of the value of the goods; two times of the value of the goods; three times of the value of the goods).
+(x) The (demerger; amalgamation; slump sale) refers to the sale of the undertaking as a going concern and the consideration is not fixed for each and every asset separately and a lump sum consideration is arrived at for the undertaking as a whole. (xi) Funeral, burial, crematorium or mortuary services including transportation of the deceased (is not/ is) a taxable service. (xii) If excise duty is short paid or not paid or erroneously refunded, show cause notice can be issued u/s 11A(1) of Central Excise Act within (three; half; one) year from 'relevant date'. (xiii) To get the exemption u/s 54 of the Income-tax Act, the specific asset which is eligible for exemption in case of capital gain is a (land; agricultural land; residential house property). (xiv) For the purposes of computing SSI exemption limit of \ref{thmost} 150 lakhs, a manufacturer who clears the specified goods from more than one factories, the exemption in his case shall apply to the (aggregate value of the clearances / separately for the each factory). (xv) Public warehouses under the Customs Act, 1962 are appointed by the (Commissioner of Customs; Assistant Commissioner of Customs; officer-in-charge of the concerned warehousing station). (xvi) (Medicines; Petrol; Precious Stones) is not subjected to VAT. (xvii) As per section [2(b); 2(c); 2(d)] of the Central Sales Tax Act, 'Declared goods' means goods declared under Section 14 to be of special importance in interstate trade or commerce. (xviii) Under Rule 15 of Central Excise Rules, 2002, Compounded Levy Scheme is presently applicable to (pan masala; aluminium circles; chewing tobacco). (xix) Loss from business or profession (including unabsorbed depreciation) cannot be set-off against income under the head (house properties; capital gains; salaries). (xx) Deductions u/s 80-IAB of the Income-tax Act, in respect of profits and gains by undertaking or enterprise engaged in development of Special Economic Zone, deduction at the option of the assessee, may be claimed by him for any (ten; twelve; five) consecutive assessment years out of (twenty; fifteen; to years beginning from the year in which a Special Economic Zone has been notified the Central Government. (xxi) Where an employee has more than one employer, he is required by section 192(2) of the Income-tax Act to furnish in Form no (16; 16A; 12B) to one of the employers the details of the salary due/received by him from other employers. (xxii) Section 114 of the Customs Act, 1962, provides for levy of penalty in case of goods in respect of which any prohibition is in force not exceeding (one time of the value of the goods; two times of the value of the goods; three times of the value of the goods).

-(xxiii)The authority for advance ruling is required to pronounce its advance ruling in writing within (90; 45; 60) days from the date of application.
+(xxiii) The authority for advance ruling is required to pronounce its advance ruling in writing within (90; 45; 60) days from the date of application.